 Another must, while you are in Amsterdam, is the Royal Palace.
 The Royal Palace is actually one of three different palaces that are located within Amsterdam.
 The monarch is able to live in and move around freely within the different palaces.
 The Royal Palace is located on one side of Dam Square.
 It is actually the opposite of the War Memorial.
 One of the things that are really nice about the Royal Palace is that you can visit it.
 While other monarchies like to protect their privacy, it seems that King Wilhelm Alexander is willing to let you explore his life a little bit.

 Grab a Cheap Lunch at Foodhallen

-One of the most unique things that you can do while eating in Amsterdam is to visit Foodhallen.
+One of the unique things that you can do while eating in Amsterdam is to visit Foodhallen.
 Foodhallen is an indoor food market where you can go to pick up food that you can cook or even shop from a wide range of food vendors.
 It is a delicious place to spend lunchtime at.
-You can even go there with picky eaters as everyone is going to be able to find their favorites while they are there.
-There are a wide range of foods that are featured from around the globe as well.
+You can even go there with picky eaters as everyone is going to be able to find their favourites while they are there.
+There is a wide range of foods that are featured from around the globe as well.
 You can eat gyros, traditional Dutch fare, sushi and other Asian dishes, and more.
 You will leave full and will find that all of the food is available for a value price.